NethServer/docs/administrator-manual/en/webtop5.rst

 Once registered to the service of the chosen provider, retrieve the API keys (AUTH_KEY and AUTH_SECRET) to be inserted in the WebTop configuration db.
 The settings to configure are those shown `here <https://www.sonicle.com/docs/webtop5/core.html#sms-settings>`_ .

-It is possible to do this in two ways:

-1) from web interface by accessing the administration panel -> :guilabel:`Properties (system)` -> :guilabel:`Add` -> select :guilabel:`com.sonicle.webtop.core (WebTop)` and enter the data in the :guilabel:`Key` and :guilabel:`Value` fields according to the key to be configured:
+It is possible to do this from web interface by accessing the administration panel -> :guilabel:`Properties (system)` -> :guilabel:`Add` -> select :guilabel:`com.sonicle.webtop.core (WebTop)` and enter the data in the :guilabel:`Key` and :guilabel:`Value` fields according to the key to be configured:

 ``sms.provider`` = smshosting or twilio